 Finally, I have to mention Rubén Ochandiano, who plays Juan.
 A young man on the cusp of choosing to devote his life to both God and the Church.
 However, there are still pleasures of the flesh calling him, so he is rather confused.
 You might recognize Rubén Ochandiano from Twin Murders: The Silence of the White City.

-Everyone Will Burn is screening at Fantastic Fest
+Everyone Will Burn at Fantastic Fest

 David Hebrero is the director and co-writer of Everyone Will Burn (org. title Y todos arderán) which is his second feature film.
 He debuted in 2019 with Dulcinea.
 I haven’t watched his first movie, but I hope he’ll continue the style shown here in his second feature film.